 It is now in a historic building in the oldest part of town and on two floors.
 It is decorated with old and cozy furniture, with a relaxed, fun vibe around it.
 It is also a great place to catch a small concert.

 This is one of my favorite coffee shops to go to for a coffee when meeting someone.

 Te og Kaffi

 Te og Kaffi prides itself on being Iceland’s leading coffee roastery.
-There are 14 coffee houses in Reykjavik so in a way the Icelandic version of Starbucks.
-To be honest their coffee shops lack a little soul but have free Wi-Fi.
-Their coffee is good, but their selection of pastry could use a little work.
+There are 14 coffee houses in Reykjavik, so in a way, the Icelandic version of Starbucks.
+To be honest, their coffee shops lack a little soul but have free Wi-Fi.
+Their coffee is good, but their selection of pastries could use a little work.